-The Student Handbook is published by the Student Activities Office and is distributed at the beginning of each academic year.
-The free guide includes student support services, campus policies and regulations, and a planner with important dates for college deadlines and holidays included.
+The Student Handbook is published by the Student Activities Office and is made available online at the beginning of each academic year.
+The handbook includes information about student support services, campus policies and regulations, and important dates for college deadlines.
+All students are responsible for abiding by policies, including the Code of Student Conduct, found within the Student Handbook.